adewg/ICAR/README.md

 Developers may wish to start by reading OpenAPI specification examples in the **\url-schemes** folder in their favourite OpenAPI specification editor.
 You can also [view the basic example Url Scheme using the swagger editor](https://editor.swagger.io/?url=https://raw.githubusercontent.com/adewg/ICAR/ADE-1/url-schemes/exampleUrlScheme.json).

+## Schema Bundling
+This script automates the process of combining individual model files into one schema, making it easier to manage and use in code generation tasks.
+It ensures all necessary model files are included and prepares the schema for use with tools like Redocly CLI.
+The script takes a list of JSON schema files located in the url-schemes directory and bundle them into corresponding files in the bundled-schemes directory.
+Prerequisites:
+* Node.js and npm installed.
+* @redocly/cli package installed (automatically triggered via npx).
+Usage:
+* Navigate to the directory containing the script
+* Run the script: ".\bundle-schemas.ps1" or "./bundle-schemas.sh"
+* The script will clean up the existing files in the bundled-schemes folder, then bundle the schemas listed in the script and save them in the same bundled-schemes folder.

 ## Code Generation
 Developers will likely take one or more of the **url-schemes** and generate their own code wrappers using **[openapi-generator](https://github.com/OpenAPITools/openapi-generator)** or an equivalent generation tool.
 Version 1.4 of this specification has been tested with OpenAPI Generator version 7.6.0 and conforms to the OpenAPI '3.1' specification as much as possible (and JSON Schema 2020-12).
 We value feedback on code generation, noting that some implementers have needed to make adjustments to get Java generation to work.